ad956/Frontend-Mentor/qr-code-component/readme.md

-Responsive qr code component using HTML , CSS as a challenge on Frontend Mentor
+Responsive qr code component using HTML , CSS as a newbie challenge on Frontend Mentor